T

 PaceStandard

-This 3-day itinerary for Athens balances iconic historical sites with local experiences.
-You'll explore the Acropolis and its museum, wander through charming neighborhoods like Plaka and Psirri, shop in bustling markets, and enjoy panoramic city views.
-The itinerary is designed for a solo traveler seeking history, architecture, and food, with a mid-range budget and a balanced pace, utilizing efficient public transport and walking.
+This 3-day itinerary for Athens balances iconic historical sites with vibrant local experiences.
+You'll explore the Acropolis, Ancient Agora, and key museums, delve into the charming Plaka neighborhood and bustling markets, and enjoy panoramic city views.
+The itinerary is designed for a solo traveler interested in history, architecture, and food, with a mid-range budget and a balanced pace, ensuring time for both exploration and relaxation.

 Day 1 · Athens